shsagir/play-area-sync/docs/env-vars.md

 ### Dynamic ENV vars

-Dynamic ENV vars become available if you have enabled *"Populate App Secrets in ENV vars automatically"* in the Dashboard, which is the default for new Apps.
+Dynamic ENV vars become available if you have enabled *"Dynamic ENV vars"* in the Dashboard, which is the default for new Apps.
 They contain access details for services offered by fortrabbit.
+You can find them in the Dashboard > {{app-name}} > ENV vars on the right hand side.

 They will never overwrite existing, manually created ENV vars.
 This means: if you manually create an ENV var, we guarantee that we won't replace it's value by a dynamically generated ENV var.